acikgozb/tcp-ip-journey/1-ping/README.md

 Static in this context means manually configuring all of our router's routing tables whenever we have a change on our network.
 As you can imagine, static routing is simple but since it is manual, the amount of work we need to do may quickly evolve to something we cannot maintain - based on the number of routers and network changes we have.

-Of course - if we have a static way of configuring our routing tables, we have a _dynamic_ way of configuring as well.
+Of course - if we have a static way of configuring our routing tables, we can guess we have a _dynamic_ way of configuring as well.

 #### Dynamic Routing